suixinsuo/olympus-protocol/docs/OptimizationGuide.md

 # Optimization Guide

-This is a draft document with the notes of what changes has allowed us to optimize the contracts.
-This is optimization in the binary in order to allow the contract to be deployed.
+This is a draft document with the notes of which changes have allowed us to optimize the contracts.
+This document is about optimization in the source code to prevent smart contracts from exceeding the gas limit

 ## 1. Data types

-Every private or public parameter of the contract is using spaces.
+Every private or public parameter of the contract is using storage.

 a) Changes the stings to bytes32
  > string public constant A = "A"